uf-repro/writing-reusable-code/README.md

 ## Learning Outcomes

-By the end of the workshop, participants will be able to: \*
+By the end of the workshop, participants will be able to:

+  - write modular functions to reduce complexity and increase reproducibility
+  - use data structures to manage inputs and outputs
+  - recognize basic code smells

 ## References